 What do you like about working at Irwin Mitchell?

-The Client Liaison Manager Team have an extensive combined wealth of knowledge in health and social care and offer each other great peer support.
+The Support and Rehabilitation Coordinator team have an extensive combined wealth of knowledge in health and social care and offer each other great peer support.

 I work alongside specialist solicitors who strive to achieve the best possible outcome for their clients.